qua3k/HTTP/README.md

 # HTTP

-HTTP is an extension that is meant to upgrade requests to HTTPS using the `declarativeNetRequest` API.
+HTTP is an extension that upgrades requests to HTTPS using the `declarativeNetRequest` API.

-Will be deprecated once [HTTPS-only mode](https://chromium-review.googlesource.com/c/chromium/src/+/2956486) rolls out.
+Will be deprecated by [HTTPS-only mode](https://blog.chromium.org/2021/07/increasing-https-adoption.html).